namjaejeon/ksmbd-tools/README.md

 # there is no UNIX user called `MyUser' so it has to be mapped to one
 # we can force all users accessing the share to map to a UNIX user and group

-# update the options of a share in the default config file
+# update the parameters of a share in the default config file
 sudo ksmbd.addshare --update-share=MyShare --options="
 force user = $USER
 force group = $USER